 Our multi-author, multi-genre Book Fair is just one of the exciting events happening next June.
-We’ve got a PBR Rodeo right in town, a basket raffle to support a local nonprofit organization, Breakfast With the Authors, a fun evening enjoying libations while listening to authors reading their favorite scenes from their books, and much more.
-Join us for the Legendary weekend!
+We’ve got Wild Bill’s Days going on right in town, a basket raffle to support a local nonprofit organization, Breakfast With the Authors, a fun evening enjoying libations while listening to authors reading their favorite scenes from their books, and much more.
+Join us for a Legendary weekend!

 About Wild Deadwood Reads

 Your hosts, Ginger Ring and Linda Rae Sande, are authors.
 Authors who have each attended many, many, MANY book signings, fairs, and author/reader events.
 We learned the hard way what doesn’t work (and makes authors angry!) and what does work (and makes both the authors and the attendees smile!)

-As true hosts, Ginger, Linda Rae, and Randi take pleasure and pains to make every person they interact with on Wild Deadwood Reads a satisfied customer.
+As true hosts, Ginger and Linda Rae take pleasure and pains to make every person they interact with on Wild Deadwood Reads a satisfied customer.
 This has given your hosts a sterling reputation in the industry, and as the authors and readers who participated in the June 2017, 2018, and 2019 events will tell you, Wild Deadwood Reads is a rising star!

 Check out the authors who will be coming to Deadwood next June, and add your name to the list by completing the Author Interest Form

 The 2017 Wild Deadwood Reads Book Fair brought nearly 50 authors to Deadwood, and 2018 brought 70!
 What the authors said:

 “This was my first year at WDR and I had a blast.
 The hotel was beautiful, the event staff knew what they were doing, and I even I had some local family come by to see me.
 Plan on making this a yearly event and hopefully do some of the extra things I missed this year.”
 Tawa Witko